 - Worldwide Income.
 But it is here where this tax scheme truly shines.
 Spanish Tax Authorities will only tax you on your income derived within Spanish territory.
 Any other source of worldwide income is tax-exempt (just like with the popular UK’s non-dom tax scheme).
 Under normal circumstances, resident taxpayers in Spain should pay for their worldwide income.
 Moreover, other countries cannot tax you on your worldwide income as for all intents and purposes you have opted to become a Spanish tax resident.
 You can claim double-taxation relief which negates other countries’ claims.
 This advantage offers a hugely attractive prospect for those that hold substantial overseas earnings and interests.

-- On opting for the scheme, expats will be treated as if they were resident taxpayers but in reality it will be a legal fiction whereby they will benefit as if they were still non-resident taxpayers.
+- Best of both worlds.
+On opting for the scheme, expats will be treated as if they were resident taxpayers but in reality it will be a legal fiction whereby they will benefit as if they were still non-resident taxpayers.
 So you in fact get the best from both worlds.

-- It applies on the fiscal year of relocation as well as on the following five years (total up to six years).
+- Five years plus one.
+It applies on the fiscal year of relocation as well as on the following five years (total up to six years).

 Who can apply?

 - Expats relocating to Spain as a result of a professional contract.
 The contract is a sine qua non requirement to opt into this scheme.